Lloyd Trigg: Legacy

 In 2007, New Zealand researcher Arthur Arculus tracked down Klemens Schamong near Kiel.
 The commander said of Trigg's effort "such a gallant fighter as Trigg would have been decorated in Germany with the highest medal or order".

-In May 1998, Trigg's VC was sold at auction by Spinks of London for £120,000, the equal highest price ever realised for a VC at that time.
+In May 1998, Trigg's VC was sold at auction by Spinks of London for £138,000, the highest price ever realised for a VC at that time.
 The seller was not believed to have been a relative of Trigg and the medals were purchased on behalf of the Michael Ashcroft Trust, the holding institution for Lord Ashcroft's VC Collection.
 The VC is now on display at the Lord Ashcroft Gallery at the Imperial War Museum.

 Trigg Avenue, Rotorua is named in his honour.

 Trigg's complete medal awards are: